 Demonstrate an understanding of student centered, interdisciplinary and differentiated learning.
 Demonstrate skill in working with students of different learning profiles and students with diverse identities. .

 Prepare and implement differentiation for students of various learning abilities.
 Provide extra support and enrichment as needed, including meeting with students before and after school.

-Have familiarity implementing a variety of assessment practices such as PAF and F&P.
+Have familiarity implementing a variety of assessment practices.

 Knowledge and understanding of child development, and a variety of educational philosophies and practices.